NaimaEG1983/holbertonschool-shell/basics/README.md

-Task11 - list all files including hidden in current, parent and boot directory Task12 - print the type of the file named iamafile Task13 - Create a symbolic link in the current working directory Task14 - Copy all HTML files from current to parent directory
+Task11 - list all files including hidden in current, parent and boot directory Task12 - print the type of the file named iamafile Task13 - Create a symbolic link in the current working directory Task14 - Copy all HTML files from current to parent directory Task15 - Move all files beginning with uppercases to directory /tmp/u Task16 - Delete all files in the current directory ending by caracter ~ Task17 - Create in the current directory directories